 How is pay-per-mile different from telematics insurance?

-While telematics and car insurance by the mile both use a device in your vehicle to track your driving, they have different goals.
-With insurance by the mile, your insurance provider is looking at how much you drive.
+While telematics and car insurance-by-the-mile both use a device in your vehicle to track your driving, they have different goals.
+With pay-per-mile coverage, your insurance provider is looking at how much you drive.
 With telematics, they look at how you drive.

-Telematics insurance offers safe driving discounts to people who use best practices out on the road (think: not speeding or braking gradually).
-If you are a safe driver and you are looking to find cheaper car insurance, see if your insurer offers a telematics program and if you would meet discount eligibility.
+Telematics insurance offers safe driving discounts to people who use best practices out on the road, including driving the speed limit and avoiding aggressive braking practices.
+If you are a safe driver and you are looking to find cheaper car insurance, a telematics program could help you save money.

 Which providers offer pay-per-mile insurance policies?

-For now, though, here are some of your options.
+Below are some of the pay-per-mile options from a few popular auto insurance companies.
 All the base rate and per-mile rate examples, along with the estimated savings, come straight from the insurance providers.

 |Metromile||Metromile’s plug-in device is called the Pulse.
 You pay Metromile a base monthly rate (e.g., $29) plug a per-mile rate (e.g. $.06).
 If you drive 250 miles in a day, any miles beyond that are free.||AZ, CA, IL, NJ, OR, PA, VA, WA||47%, on average|